 Proof that any kind of hybrid combination of these suggestions is possible also!

-If you think about there are countless opportunities like this to explore in med school.
-From scrubs, to shoes, to bags and everything else.
+If you think about it, there are countless opportunities like this to explore in med school.

 The same for general meet-ups too.
-Especially things like tours, activity-based events etc designed to bring med students together outside of study.
+Especially things like tours and activity-based events.

 The idea of this article isn’t to suggest you actually go out and do any of these things.
-I understand myself how much time and money are constraints for full time students in med school!
+I understand how much time and money are constraints for full-time students in med school!

 As for generating even more ideas on ways to start a business while plugging away at medical school (ways that didn’t make it on this list), here’s a process that can help: